talkable/talkable-docs/source/android_sdk/getting_started.rst

 Installation
 ------------

-1. Download the latest version of `Talkable SDK framework`.
+1. Download the latest version of `Talkable SDK framework`_.
-2. Add `talkable.aar` and add it as project dependency in android studio.
+2. Add `talkable.aar` and add it as project dependency in Android studio.

   .. note::